alonsobsd/bhyvemgr/README.md

 # Bhyvemgr
 Bhyvemgr is a bhyve management GUI written in Freepascal/Lazarus on FreeBSD.
 It needs a bunch of tools mostly installed on base system and some installed from ports/packages.
 Currently it supports only amd64.
-The main goal is be a desktop user app for configure and run virtual machines easily and quickly on FreeBSD host.
+The main goal is to be a desktop user application to easily and quickly setup and run virtual machines on the FreeBSD host.

 ![image](https://github.com/user-attachments/assets/6e084335-2a11-451e-9848-d4bb9775ad19)